Blog

 Finasteride is FDA-approved and proven to slow hair loss and stimulate hair growth in men (it’s not approved for female pattern hair loss, though).

 Remember our fickle friend DHT?
-Finasteride can reduce the amount of it in your system, making it a star in the fight against hormonal hair loss.
+Finasteride can reduce the amount in your system, making it a star in the battle against hormonal hair loss.

 Finasteride-Minoxidil Combo Spray